I was with a group of men, women and children in and on a freight train headed west through Kansas.

 Mom traveling with three kids 5 + 7 + 9

-We left Omaha Nebraska because social workers were trying to take myself and two brothers away from my mother who raised us by herself.
+We left Omaha, Nebraska because social workers were trying to take myself and two brothers away from my mother who raised us by herself.
 We went to California and got caught in a "Grapes of Wrath" type existence.
-We wintered mostly in Sacramento CA. We took boxcars to and from Nebraska and followed crops by rail.
+We wintered mostly in Sacramento.
+We took boxcars to and from Nebraska and followed crop harvests by rail.

 Mom learned the ropes from hobos who frankly used us (a mom with three little boys) to acquire food that they shared with us.

 We could acquire food by: